SASSA Status Check

 Appeal Process: Step by Step

-If you are declined unfairly, you can request a reconsideration within 90 days, or lodge a formal appeal with the Independent Tribunal for Social Assistance Appeals (ITSAA).
+If you are declined unfairly, you can request a reconsideration within 30 days of the decline.
+If that reconsideration is denied, you have 90 days to lodge a formal appeal with the Independent Tribunal for Social Assistance Appeals (ITSAA).
 Appeals are free and do not require a lawyer.
 If successful, you receive back-pay for the disputed month(s).
 For a detailed walkthrough with document checklists, see our complete SRD Appeal Guide.

 Submit Your Dispute (Within 30 Days)